beginning of content

 Cooling down after exercise

-Cooling down after high intensity exercise is important for relaxing and softening muscles.
-During high intensity exercise, waste products collect around the muscle tissue until they can be carried away by the lymphatic system.
-Cooling down after exercise helps the lymphatic system to do this.
+During high intensity exercise, waste products are produced by the body.
+These collect around the muscle tissue until they can be carried away by the lymphatic system.
+Cooling down after exercise helps to remove these waste products and helps your child's muscles recover.

 After exercise, encourage your child to cool down by: